QuaSi-Software/Documentation/docs/resie_energy_system_components.md

 Taking the correction factor curve from the figure above for inverter heat pumps, the maximum part load factor is reached at 50 % part load with an increase of the COP by about 10%.
 Contrary, in Toffanin2019[^Toffanin2019], the part load factor is assumed to be much higher, reaching its maximum at 25 % part load ratio with a part load factor of 2.1 (efficiency increase of 110 %).
 These discrepancies illustrate the wide range of literature data and the difficulty in finding a general part load curve.
 In Lachance2021[^Lachance2021], several part load curves are compared.

-A unified formulation for on-off and inverter heat pumps can be dervied from descriptions in the literature.
+A unified formulation for on-off and inverter heat pumps can be derived from descriptions in the literature.
 The PLF curve for inverter-driven heat pumps is based on Blervaque2015[^Blervaque2015] and Filliard2009[^Filliard2009].
 There, the curve is defined in two separate sections.
-The section below the point of maximum efficiency is a function according to the PLF calculation in DIN EN 14825 for water-based on-off heatpumps, differing from the cited paper but according to Fuentes2019[^Fuentes2019].
+The section below the point of maximum efficiency is a function according to the PLF calculation in DIN EN 14825 for water-based on-off heatpumps, differing from the cited paper according to Fuentes2019[^Fuentes2019].
 The section above the point of the maximum efficiency is approximated as linear.
 The definition of these curve can be done entering the coefficient \(c\) and the coordinates of the two points highlighted in the figure below.
 Here, \(c\) is chosen as 0.95 and \(a\) is used to stretch the curve to meet the intersection point with the straight line.

 ![Input curve for part load efficiency of inverter heat pump](fig/230119_PartLoadPowerCurve_input.JPG)